pittcsc/pittcswiki/src/guides/career/career-fair.md

 title: "Conquering the Career Fair"
 ---

+The following content is adapted from advice from [Timothy James](https://www.linkedin.com/in/timothyjames/), an instructor at Pitt and manager at Google who constantly helps the Pitt community.

 The career fair is a great opportunity for students to meet potential employers and practice being in a professional environment.
 That being said, they can be extremely intense and competitive.
 This guide will go through the necessary steps to succeed and stand out.

 ## Before the Fair